PrinceMerluza/case-resolution-gamification-blueprint/blueprint/index.md

 * `items` is an array containing update to a specific metric for a specific user.
 Multiple items in the array should be added for updating multiple metrics or multiple users.

 * `dateOccurred` is the date of recording the specific metric value.
-You may set this to any date in the past but it will override any values that were already set.
+You may set this date 7 days in the past and 30 days into the future.
 At the time of writing, invoking the API with the same date will override the `value` and `count` properties.
 Since the `value` will not automatically accumulate, it's expected that the data are pre-aggregated and finalized in the external system every time the API is called.

 * `value` is the numerical value representing the metric.
 In this sample it will be the number of days it took to resolve the cases.